 - Creating the print gridlines makes data presentable to anyone without showing the Header/Footer and gridlines on the current page.

 - Printing the gridlines makes data in printable form as well.
-We can print the data, with gridlines and it will be visible in output as well.
+We can print the data with gridlines, and it will also be visible in the output.

-- Gridlines can be used with short cut key Ctrl + P, which will directly take us to the Print Preview option, which has all the discussed commands and functions.
+- Gridlines can be used with the shortcut key Ctrl + P, which will directly take us to the Print Preview option with all the discussed commands and functions.

-- Giving border in the form of Print Gridlines in any data table is very important.
-We must set print gridlines after every work, so that data set can be bound.
+- Giving borders in the form of Print Gridlines in any data table is very important.
+We must set print gridlines after every work so that the data set can bound.

 This is a guide to Print Gridlines in Excel.
 The easiest way to adjust a column is to use the Print Gridlines in Excel.
-Here we discuss how to use Print Gridlines in Excel along with practical examples.
+Here we discuss how to use Print Gridlines in Excel and give practical examples.
 You can also go through our other suggested articles –